Nwinters29/Bioinformatics/Unix/README.md

 + Trimmomatic
 + HISAT2
 + featureCounts
++ bwa
++ samtools
++ bcftools

 ## Scripts:
-Note: current script was inspired and apapted from the [Bioinformagician](https://www.youtube.com/@Bioinformagician) youtube channel
+Note: current RNAseq script was inspired and apapted from the [Bioinformagician](https://www.youtube.com/@Bioinformagician) youtube channel

 ### RNAseq Analysis

 Includes:
 + Shell script of an RNAseq pipeline for creating a count matrix from a fastq file.

+### Variant Calling

+Includes:
++ Shell script of a very basic variant calling pipeline that takes as input FASTQ files and outputs a VCF file.